stan-dev/design-docs/designs/0031-deprecation-schedule.md

   > By not removing deprecated features from an API after a transition period
   > has passed, API producers and the Java JDK developers themselves have
   > cheapened the meaning of deprecation.
-- https://semver.org/ - the description of proper 'semantic versioning'.
+- https://semver.org/ - the description of proper "semantic versioning".
 In the strictest interpretation, Stan already deviates from this scheme with some regularity, but it is a common understanding of the major.minor.patch versioning.